Marcus990/ThirteenLabs/README.md

 # 🚀 Thirteen Labs — From Video ➡️ Interactive 3D Scene

+🏆 Best Developer Tool (Warp) & Best Use of TwelveLabs API @ Hack the 6ix 2025

 Transform any video into a live, animated 3D model using advanced AI — all in real-time, fully automated, and playable in the browser.

 <p align="center">